8 Types Of Mechanic Certification To Know About In 2024

 4. Certifications For Electric And Hybrid Vehicles (HEV/EV)

 Since electric vehicles are becoming popular, auto mechanic training with certifications showing one’s competence in EVs and HEVs has gained significant value.
 These latest automobiles can be certified by agencies like the National Electric Vehicle Association (NEVA).
 Electric motors, safe handling techniques, and high-voltage battery systems are among the subjects covered by HEV/EV certificates.
+The auto mechanic certification program offered by the National Institute for Automotive Service Excellence (ASE) is among the most recognised in the industry

 5. Certifications For Diesel Mechanics